-All three crew members were part of the 1305th Army Air Force Base Unit.
+All three crew members were assigned to the 1305th Army Air Force Base Unit (1305th AAFBU).
 Baskett was from Texas and married.
 Jones was from Minnesota and married.

 On November 27, 1945 took off from Singapore piloted by F/O Judson B. Baskett on a transport flight via Swittenham Airfield (Klang) bound for Butterworth Airfield.
 Weather was scattered showers and occasional rain with visibility of 15-20 miles.
 Last reported location by radio was over Malaoca.
 When this aircraft failed to arrive, it was officially declared Missing In Action (MIA).

 After being reported missing, U. S. Army Air Force aircraft and were briefed to look for this aircraft.
 Also Royal Air Force (RAF) aircraft cooperated in the search.
 On the fifth day of searching, flares were sighted at Lat 100° 59' East and Long 4° 24' North.
 But no results were reported.

 During March 1946, an object was observed on the side of a mountain 45 miles south of Butterworth.
 Several efforts were made to reach the site by foot, but were unsuccessful.
 Later, it was determined to be a waterfall.
 On November 28, 1946 crew was officially declared dead.

 In fact, this C-47 crashed into a jungle covered mountain slope, the nose section was crushed but the wings and tail section remain largely intact.
 Today, the crash site is located in the Bubu Forest Reserve, west of Ipoh.